Lava River Cave entrance

 There are outhouse style bathrooms and picnic tables, but otherwise this is a pack-it-in, pack-it-out kind of spot.
 So, before you head out, stock up on essentials such as water, and snacks.

-The moment you step inside the cave, the temperature drops like you just walked into a fridge.
 On a hot Arizona day, it feels amazing.
 Even in the middle of summer, we spotted patches of ice clinging to the rocks.

 We were glad we came prepared: jeans, long sleeves, and headlamps.
 Flashlights work too, but having your hands free is a game-changer.
 We purchased inexpensive headlamps .
 It was nice to be able to have your hands free while exploring the cave.

-lava tube in flagstaff
+lava tubes in flagstaff

 The cave is pitch dark.
 No ambient light, no glow from the entrance once you’re deep inside.
 It’s the kind of darkness where your hand disappears even when it’s right in front of your face.
-But that’s part of the thrill!
+But that’s part of the fun!

 The ground?
 Uneven.
 Rugged.
 Sometimes slippery.
 You’re stepping over chunks of rock, crouching through low ceilings, and weaving your way through narrow parts of the lava-formed tunnel.